C O M I N G S O O N

 Is Ketamine Therapy Effective?
 (Ketamine alone, without psychotherapy)

 While mental health medications such as antidepressants can save lives, many individuals have proven treatment-resistant for their depression and other mental health conditions.
-Ketamine therapy is an FDA-approved alternative form of treatment for PTSD, anxiety, depression, chronic pain, and a host of other mental illnesses.
+Ketamine therapy is an alternative form of treatment for PTSD, anxiety, depression, chronic pain, and a host of other mental illnesses.
 Numerous studies from Harvard, Yale, and other respectable institutions have begun highlighting ketamine’s ability to help individuals who are resistant to typical treatments (such as psychotherapy and medications).

 According to the most extensive study ever conducted on depression, the STAR*D study, most people prescribed antidepressant medications did not experience significant benefits.
 Furthermore, the study concluded the more antidepressants a person tried, the less likely future antidepressant would work effectively.
 Additionally, ketamine has become backed by the National Institute of Mental Health (NIMH) as an effective treatment for various mental health disorders.